Mediavine Review (Should You Make the Switch?)

 Mediavine publishers Facebook group

-The info certainly is there, it just tends to get buried under all these other, often unrelated posts and updates.
+That is great, but if you’re expecting to easily find Mediavine-specific and/or advertising-related information there, you may be disappointed.
+The info certainly is there; it just tends to get buried under all these other, often unrelated posts and updates.

 Another issue is that the group is a huge source of misinformation and blogging myths, which is not unusual in blogger Facebook communities.
-It’s best to just ignore some of the discussions and comments and not get sucked into endless discussions.

 Trying to Wear Too Many Hats

-The thing is, many bloggers take everything Mediavine say as gospel, which is tricky.
+The thing is, many bloggers take everything Mediavine says as gospel, which is tricky.
 If Mediavine would announce in their Facebook group that “your Google Search traffic will grow exponentially if you do 10 pushups every morning at 6AM for two consecutive weeks”, some bloggers would actually do that.
 Of course, I’m being sarcastic here, but you get the point.
 Scary stuff.

 Mediavine Pros and Cons